150 Ultimate Cocktail Recipes

 How to:

-Pour all ingredients into a cocktail shaker filled with ice.
-Shake vigorously.
-Strain into a service glass.
-Garnish with: lemon twist
+Pour all the ingredients into a mixing glass filled with ice.
+Stir and strain into a serving glass.

 Served in Cocktail Glass